 - Reduces your emissions - This helps you to meet carbon reduction targets.

 - Improves your business reputation – Customers and stakeholders value commitment to sustainability.

 There are clear benefits to being a clean energy company beyond simply helping the environment or saving money.
-If you can afford to invest initially in green energy then it is absolutely worth it.
+If you can afford to invest initially in renewable business energy then it is absolutely worth it.
 It’s a small cost for a big effect.